pretix/pretix-docs/docs/guides/check-in/custom.md

 If you select `At least one of the conditions below (OR)` and add conditions to the resulting OR-bracket, then at least one of those conditions must be fulfilled for pretixSCAN to recognize the ticket as valid.
 If multiple or even all conditions within the OR-bracket are fulfilled, then pretixSCAN will still recognize the ticket as valid.

+!!!
+Note
-This may be counter-intuitive.
+    The behavior of the OR-bracket may be counter-intuitive.
     The condition `At least one of the conditions below (OR)` represents an [inclusive or](https://en.wikipedia.org/wiki/Logical_disjunction).
     This is distinct from an [exclusive or](https://en.wikipedia.org/wiki/Exclusive_or), also known as XOR ("either one or the other").
     The custom check-in rule feature does not offer an "exclusive or" condition because its use would be very limited.

 You can create an AND- or an OR-bracket around an existing condition by clicking :btn:OR: or :btn:AND: next to the condition.
 When hovering the mouse over nested brackets, the website will highlight AND-brackets in red, OR-brackets in green, and other conditions in purple.

-You can remove an AND- or OR-bracket **without** removing its contents by clicking the :btn-icon:fa3-cut:: cut button next to it.
+You can remove an AND- or OR-bracket **without** removing its contents by clicking the :btn-icon:fa3-cut:: "Cut" button next to it.
-You can remove it **along with all rules nested within it** by clicking the :btn-icon:fa3-trash:: delete button.
+You can remove it **along with all rules nested within it** by clicking the :btn-icon:fa3-trash:: "Delete" button.
-You can duplicate it along with all rules nested within it by clicking the :btn-icon:fa3-copy:: clone button.
+You can duplicate it along with all rules nested within it by clicking the :btn-icon:fa3-copy:: "Duplicate" button.

 ### Setting conditions specific to products or variations

-Whenever you set up a custom check-in rule using the condition "Product" or "Product variations", then you need to cover all products or product variations on the check-in list in that rule.
+If you set up a custom check-in rule using the condition `Product` or `Product variations`, then you need to cover all products or product variants on the check-in list in that rule.
+Your check-in list must either include conditions covering **all** products and variations, or **not** use the conditions `Product` and `Product variations` at all.

 For illustrative purposes, assume you have a check-in list called "Default" containing the products "Standard ticket" and "Discount ticket".
 You set up a custom check-in rule with the condition `Product` `is one of` `Standard ticket`.